Parent Information

 Can my child share their bike with a child who does not have one?

-There is a provision on the consent form which you can tick if you are happy for another child to borrow your child’s bike when his or her group is not in training.
+Based on the borough you are in, there could be a provision on the consent form which you can tick if you are happy for another child to borrow your child’s bike when their group is not in training.

 What should my child wear to take part in Bikeability?

-In most cases, your child may wear their normal school clothes, suitable for the season and weather.
+In most cases, your child should be able to wear their normal school clothes, suitable for the season and weather.
 Excessively loose clothes may be hazardous and should be avoided.
 In colder months, warm layers and gloves are recommended.
 High visibility tabards will be provided by Cycle Confident.

 Does my child need a cycle helmet?

 My child is not able to participate in Bikeability.
-Can he/she do it outside school time?
+Can they do it outside school time?

-In many boroughs, Cycle Confident runs free holiday courses that cover the same outcomes as the Bikeability school courses.
+In many boroughs, Cycle Confident runs free holiday courses that cover the same content as the Bikeability school courses.
 Children are welcome to join these whether or not they have done training at school.
-Check out the services the council offers on the Cycle Confident website www.cycleconfident.com
+Check out these services and eligibility on our website.

-What will my child receive on completion of Bikeability training?
+What will my child receive after taking part in Bikeability training in schools?

-Children who successfully complete Bikeability training are awarded a badge and certificate.
+Children who participate in Bikeability training in schools are awarded a badge and certificate.

 My child didn’t complete the Bikeability training.
 What happens now?

 Your child will be given some feedback from their instructor on areas that need a bit more work.
 It is recommended that you discuss these with your child so that they can be clear on how they can improve their skills and confidence.
 You might be able to help your child practice these areas, or you might want to sign them up for further free training or holiday courses.
-Check out the Cycle Confident website www.cycleconfident.com for details.
+Check out these services and eligibility on our website.

-My child has completed Level 2.
+My child has completed Bikeability Level 2.
 What next?

-A great way to practise the Bikeability training your child has received is to try cycling as a family (family training sessions are also available through Cycle Confident), or let them cycle independently to school or the local shops.
+A great way to practise the Bikeability training your child has received is to try cycling as a family (free family training sessions are also available through Cycle Confident), or let them cycle independently to school or the local shops.

 Is there free cycle training available for adults?

 Yes, most councils offer free individual or group training for adults and this can be a great way to understand better what your child has been taught and support them towards independent cycling.
-See the Cycle Confident website for details www.cycleconfident.com
+Check out the services and eligibility on our website.